loader image

 I feel at peace with where I’m at in life at this moment.
 Before the retreat I felt like I was wasting my life, watching myself from a third-person view.
 The retreat has been so fulfilling in so many ways as now I have tools to help me cope with trauma and has given me a new perspective on life.

-In one sentence, what can you say about this experience to somebody considering psychedelic/psilocybin therapy?
+In one sentence, what can you say about this experience to somebody considering a MycoMeditations retreat?

 . . . . .